hithmast/mdelh/README.md

    python mdelh.py
    ```

-**Expected Output**: The script will output results from the MDE API, with timestamps converted to Cairo time.
+**Expected Output**: The script will output results from the MDE API to both the console and a CSV file in the `results` folder, with timestamps converted to Cairo time.

 ## Logging and Error Handling